-Dr. Olsson or Dr. Miloro meets and exceeds these modern standards.
-They are trained, skilled, and uniquely qualified to manage and treat facial trauma.
-They are on staff at local hospitals and deliver emergency room coverage for facial injuries, which include the following conditions:
+Dr. Olsson meets and exceeds these modern standards.
+He is trained, skilled, and uniquely qualified to manage and treat facial trauma.
+He is on staff at local hospitals and deliver emergency room coverage for facial injuries, which include the following conditions:

 - Facial lacerations

 - Avulsed (knocked out) teeth

 - Fractured facial bones (cheek, nose or eye socket)